klvsv/ImgSearch/README.md

 A full-stack image search app / school project

+## Updates

+**March 24**
+- Uploaded the whole project to a new repo since old project had a lot of issues

 ## Description

 Login with your Google/Github account and search for your favorite images.
 Add the ones you like to your favorites so you don't lose them.